What Exactly is “Normal Wear and Tear”?

 Understanding “Normal Wear and Tear”

-“Normal wear and tear” refers to the gradual deterioration that naturally occurs to a property and its features due to time and use.
-It’s the kind of wear that happens even when tenants treat the property with care.
+“Normal wear and tear” refers to the gradual deterioration that naturally occurs to a property occupied by a tenant and its features due to time and use.
+It’s the kind of wear that happens even when tenants treat the unit with care.

 This includes things like fading paint, minor scuffs on floors, or small nail holes from picture frames.
 It's the kind of wear you expect simply because people are living in space.

-However, it’s important to distinguish between this normal deterioration and damage that results from negligence, misuse, or accidents.
-For example, carpet wear from walking in high-traffic areas would be considered normal, but large stains or tears would fall under tenant-caused damage.
+However, it’s important to distinguish between this normal deterioration and tenant damage that results from negligence, misuse, or accidents.
+For example, carpet wear from walking in high-traffic areas would be constitutes normal wear, but large stains or tears would fall under tenant-caused damage.

 Importance of Recognizing Wear and Tear

-Clear guidelines on wear and tear prevent misunderstandings with tenants and help ensure a fair and smooth move-out inspection.
+Clear guidelines on wear and tear prevent misunderstandings between landlords and tenants and help ensure a fair and smooth move-out inspection.

-Having a solid policy can also improve tenant relationships, reduce disputes, and ensure that deductions from the security deposit are made only when justified.
+Having a solid policy can also improve tenant relationships, reduce tenant and landlord disputes, and ensure that deductions from the security deposit are made only when justified.
 This transparency reassures tenants, fostering trust and compliance with property care standards.

 Normal Wear and Tear vs. Damage

-Below are examples that highlight what is typically considered normal wear and tear versus what would be classified as damage in a rental property.
+Below are examples that highlight what is typically considered normal wear and tear versus what would be classified as damage in a rental unit.

 Walls